 The final segment, “Devils of the Blitz” by Pat Higgins, takes place in London during the Blitz.
 Ruth (Jess-Luisa Flynn) lives with her mother and grandfather in the city.
 Ruth’s brother has been dishonorably discharged from service for desertion, but his last letter to Ruth and his mother reveals that something supernatural happened to him and is threatening to come to London as the war drags on.
 Grandfather wants nothing to do with his grandson and kicks Ruth out of the house, but when she returns just in time for that night’s air raid, Ruth discovers that the horror of the battlefield has come to London in more ways than one.

 The budget of each short in Angry Nazi Zombies was clearly minuscule, and each one of them shows some seams as far as that goes.
 There are video issues with all three films, but different types and of different degrees, some of which may have come from the transition from PAL to NTSC standards.
 Others are clearly issues with low-quality digital video, this most clearly evident during the battle scenes that open “Devils of the Blitz.”
-However, charm and ingenuity can go a long way, so even the blatant anachronisms of the shorts can be overlooked by solid writing and acting.
+However, charm and ingenuity can go a long way, so even the blatant anachronisms of the shorts can be overlooked thanks to solid writing and acting.
 Still, the creatures in “Devils of the Blitz” are a little too silly to be genuinely scary, although the concept behind the short is solid.
 Sound is mostly fine, although again in “Devils of the Blitz” it is clear that most of the sound in the film is taken directly from the in-camera microphone, which detracts from the dramatic impact of the film.
-Despite its technical issues, Angry Nazi Zombies is surprisingly inventive and interesting, and well worth a look for fans of independent horror cinema.
+Despite its (admittedly distracting) technical issues, Angry Nazi Zombies is surprisingly inventive and interesting, and well worth a look for fans of independent horror cinema.